-We have established our distribution network across the United States and Canada, including five distribution centers that allow us to deliver to approximately 90% of our customers within two days via FedEx Ground or similar ground delivery services.
-For the year ended December 31, 2018, our expansive distribution network allowed us to ship over 438,000 parcels comprising over 17.1 million units.
+We have established our distribution network across the U.S. and Canada, including five distribution centers that allow us to deliver to approximately 90% of our customers within two days via FedEx Ground or similar ground delivery services.
+In the twelve months ended March 31, 2018, our expansive distribution network allowed us to ship over 4.1 million units to our B2B customers.
 Our infrastructure is built to support our company as it grows and scales.
 We believe our distribution network would be difficult and expensive for new entrants in our industry to replicate.